yelon-L/chrome-ext-devtools-mcp/docs/tool-reference.md

 **Parameters:**

+- **filePath** (string) _(optional)_: The absolute path, or a path relative to the current working directory, to save the screenshot to instead of attaching it to the response.
 - **format** (enum: "png", "jpeg") _(optional)_: Type of format to save the screenshot as.
 Default is "png"
 - **fullPage** (boolean) _(optional)_: If set to true takes a screenshot of the full page instead of the currently visible viewport.
 Incompatible with uid.
 - **quality** (number) _(optional)_: Compression quality for JPEG format (0-100).
 Higher values mean better quality but larger file sizes.
 Ignored for PNG format.